trigvi/telegrammo/README.md

 * The `database` folder is simply used to periodically dump the Postgres db (see crontab below).

 * Setup cron schedule, replacing `<PORT>` and `/path/to/app` accordingly.
-The following would launch our app with `app.sh` every minute, which is a bash script that in turn launches the node app if not already running.
+The following would launch `app.sh` every minute, which is a bash script that in turn launches the node app if not already running.
 This ensures that the app re-starts again automatically if it crashes.
     ```
     0 * * * * pg_dump telegrammo > /path/to/app/database/postgres_backup.bak
     * * * * cd /path/to/app; ./app.sh --port=<PORT> >> ./logs/telegrammo.log